Twisted-humour8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	Task 24.
 A gif is worth ten thousand words
 		Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
 	Task 25.
 Acrostic
 		Decoding acrostics that use first letter of each line.

+	Task 26.
+The biggest fan
+		Parses web logs in TSV format as input and display hosts or IP addresses.